thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 these rules are often not toolable in principle.
 Therefore, struct/class distinction in C++ can be used at best as a hint to guide the API importer.

-Swift's structs and classes are two completely different concepts.
+Codira's structs and classes are two completely different concepts.
 Structs are the building block for value types, and classes are the building block for reference types.
-References to Swift class instances are similar to `std::shared_ptr<T>` in C++ (but are more efficient, because they use an intrusive refcount), and therefore are not suitable for mapping an arbitrary C++ class type.
+References to Codira class instances are similar to `std::shared_ptr<T>` in C++ (but are more efficient, because they use an intrusive refcount), and therefore are not suitable for mapping an arbitrary C++ class type.

 As far as value/reference semantics go, C++ classes are similar to structs in
-Swift: both inherit value/reference semantics from constituent parts (if you compose value types in a C++ class or a Swift struct, you get a value type; if you embed a reference type in a C++ class or in a Swift struct, the composite type behaves like a reference type).
+Codira: both inherit value/reference semantics from constituent parts (if you compose value types in a C++ class or a Codira struct, you get a value type; if you embed a reference type in a C++ class or in a Codira struct, the composite type behaves like a reference type).
 They are also similar in their memory allocation strategy: both are allocated inline (local variables are allocated on the stack, member variables are allocated in the containing object without an